ESCOMP/CMEPS/doc/source/introduction.rst

 * totally generic components that carry  out the mediator functionality such as mapping, merging, restarts and history writes.
-Included here is a a  "fraction" module that determine  the fractions of different  source model components on every source destination mesh.
+Included here is a a  "fraction" module that determines  the fractions of different  source model components on every source destination mesh.

 * application specific  code that determines what fields  are exchanged between